-Greenland Ice Sheet; van As et al., 2018) and total discharge was 4.3 and 3.6 km of water in 2017 and 2018, respectively (van As et al., 2018).
-The total catchment size for the Isunnguata is 15,900 km, though the size of the sub-catchment draining to the Northern Tributary is smaller with a drainage area of approximately 40 km (Lindbäck et al., 2015; Rennermalm et al., 2013), therefore we hereby refer to this site as the sub-Isunnguata watershed.
-The total drainage area for the Russell glacier is not precisely known, however the catchment draining both the Russell and Leverett glaciers has been estimated at approximately 900 km (Lindback et al., 2015) while the Leverett drainage area alone is estimated at approximately 600 km (Hawkings et al., 2016), therefore we estimate the Russell drainage area at approximately 300 km.
-Discharge from the third site in southern Greenland, Kiattut Sermiat (KS; 61°12'13.5" N, 45°19'49.1"W) drains to the Kuusuaq River near the town of Narsarsuaq.
-While Kuusuaq discharge is not monitored, a previous study using dye tracing techniques estimated approximately 0.22 km of discharge in 2013, and its catchment size was estimated at 36 km (Hawkings et al., 2016).
+- 90 from subtracting the Leverett drainage area estimated at approximately 600 km (Hawkings et al., 2016) from the approximately 900 km catchment that includes the Russell and Leverett drainages (Lindback et al., 2015).
+While discharge from the third site in southern Greenland, Kiattut Sermiat (KS; 61°12'13.5" N, 45°19'49.1"W), is not monitored, a previous study using dye tracing techniques estimated approximately 0.22 km of discharge in 2013, and its catchment size was estimated at 36 km (Hawkings et al., 2016).
 Underlying lithologies differ between sites.
-Southwest Qinnguata Kuussua sites are located near the boundary between the Archean Craton to the south and the southern Nagssugtoqidian Orogen to the north (Henriksen et al., 2009).
-The Archean Block is composed of granites and granulite facies orthogneisses that were intruded by mafic dykes during Paleoproterozoic rifting.
-These rocks were deformed and modified during subsequent continent-to-continent collision in the

-- Paleoproterozoic to create the amphibolite facies gneisses of the southern Nagssugtoqidian Orogen (van Gool et al., 2002).
+Watson River sites are located near - 95 the boundary between the Archean Craton to the south and the southern Nagssugtoqidian Orogen to the north (Henriksen et al., 2009).
+The Archean block is composed of granites and granulite facies orthogneisses that were intruded by mafic dykes during Paleoproterozoic rifting.
+These rocks were deformed and modified during subsequent continent-to-continent collision in the Paleoproterozoic to create the amphibolite facies gneisses of the southern Nagssugtoqidian Orogen (van Gool et al., 2002).
 Kiattut Sermiat lies within the Paleoproterozoic Ketilidian fold belt (Henriksen et al., 2009).
-Lithologies in this region include the Julianehåb Granite and associated basic intrusions and the sedimentary and volcanic rocks of the Mesoproterozic Gardar Province that include a suite of alkaline igneous rocks and basaltic dykes with interbedded sandstones (Kalsbeek and Taylor, 1985; Upton et al., 2003). - Previous studies have characterized chemical weathering reactions in subglacial discharge to the Akuliarusiarsuup Kua and Qinnguata Kuussua (Deuerling et al., 2018; Hasholt et al., 2018; Yde et al., 2014), in the Kuusuaq that drains Kiattut Sermiat (Hawkings et al., 2016), and in comparison between these two sites (Urra et al., 2019).
-There has been extensive work regarding ice sheet dynamics and hydrology in the southeast glaciers draining to the Akuliarusiarsuup Kua and Qinnguata Kuussua (Van As et al., 2017, 2018; Lindbäck et al., 2015) as well as southern Kuusuaq catchments( Warren and Glasser, Warren and Glasser, Warren and Glasser). - 120 1992; Winsor et al., 2014).
-Subglacial permafrost has been identified near the sub-Isunnguata site (Ruskeeniemi et al., 2018) and mostly likely formed during Holocene fluctuations in the ice sheet margin.
-While a similar Holocene ice retreat and re-advance may have occurred in southern Greenland (Larsen et al., 2016), it is unknown whether this retreat led to the organic deposits below the ice sheet.
+Lithologies in this region include the Julianehåb Granite and associated basic intrusions and the sedimentary and volcanic rocks of the Mesoproterozic Gardar Province that include a suite of alkaline igneous rocks and basaltic dykes with interbedded sandstones (Kalsbeek and Taylor, 1985; Upton et al., 2003).

+Previous studies have characterized chemical weathering reactions in subglacial discharge to the Watson River (Deuerling et al., 2018; Hasholt et al., 2018; Yde et al., 2014), Kiattut Sermiat (Hawkings et al., 2016), and comparatively between these sites (Urra et al., 2019).
+There has been extensive work regarding ice sheet dynamics and hydrology in the Watson River catchment (Van As et al., 2017, 2018; Lindbäck et al., 2015) as well as Kiattut Sermiat (Warren and Glasser, 1992; Winsor et al., 2014).
+Previous studies near these study locations have identified CH4 and CO2 supersaturation in subglacial discharge of the Isunnguata site (Christiansen and Jørgensen, 2018; Ryu and Jacobson, 2012), while methanogenic microbial communities have been observed at Russell Glacier (Dieser et al., 2014) and CH4 supersaturation at the Leverett Glacier (Lamarche-Gagnon et al., 2019), which also flows into the Watson River (Fig. 2c).
+Subglacial permafrost has been identified near the Isunnguata site (Ruskeeniemi et al., 2018) and attributed to Holocene fluctuations in the ice sheet margin.
+While a similar Holocene ice retreat and re-advance may have occurred in southern Greenland (Larsen et al., 2016), it is unknown whether this retreat led to the formation of organic deposits.